xberesik/ccbda-tutorial/README.md

 ## Build, train and deploy machine learning model

-Before we start you have to create new S3 bucket instance to have storage for our machine leaning model.
-I bet you can do this by your own.
+Before we start you have to create a new S3 bucket instance to have storage for our machine learning model.
+I bet you can do this on your own.
 Then download the file code.ipynb from this repo and upload it into jupyter.
 Examine the code a bit.
-Now you can delete the S3 backet that you created.
+Now you can delete the S3 bucket that you created.
 WHY?
-Because we can do it with python code so it will be automatic.
+Because we can do it with Python code so it will be automatic.

 ![Gotchu](gifs/michael-scott-wink.gif)

 Insert this code in the first part of jupyter notebook.
-Dont forget to change your bucket_name.
+Don't forget to change your bucket_name.

 ```
 # Python code: